 - Create Power BI apps to securely share dashboards and reports of business intelligence to other users in teams.

 - Securely share reports in other systems via embed API.

-- Schedule data refresh, setup on-premise gateways for legacy data.
+- Schedule data refresh and set up on-premise gateways for legacy data.

 Few things you could not achieve using only Power BI Service and hence you need Power BI Desktop: